 PhD CandidateB.A.
 Biology, Albion College

 Anna is interested in the evolutionary histories of various parasitoids, inquilines, and other associates of cynipid gall wasps found on North American oak trees.
 She has collected tens of thousands of insects from across the continental United States and is using a variety of molecular and ecological methods to understand their histories.
 The inquiline genera Synergus and Ceroptres are of particular interest.

 Sofia is interested in the role of host in the evolution of Ormyrus parasitoid wasps that attack various oak gall wasps in North America.
 One species in particular, Ormyrus labotus, appears to attack a great diversity of different host galls, and thus is a putative generalist.
 Sofia is using ecology, morphology, and phylogeny to determine whether O. labotus is truly a single, oligophagous species or a complex of more specilized specialists.
 She is also sequencing thousands of Ultra-Conserved Element (UCE) loci to infer the first phylogeny of North American Ormyrus asscoiated with oak galls.

 MS StudentB.A., Environmental Sciences, University of Iowa

-Sarah is working on an independent project investigating genetic variation and species interactions among woodland fungi.
+Sarah's MS research investigates genetic variation and species interactions among woodland fungi.